KSP-RO/RP-1/README.md

                                             # since this just ties the weight of avionics
                                             # to the size of the part.
 In the end,
                                             # avionics is still dependant on part mass.

+                minimumTonnage = 15         # No matter what values you have set elsewhere,
+                                            # this is the minimum amout of control you can
+                                            # set this part to.
+                                            # This prevents you from using ultra-small booster
+                                            # units as probe cores.

+                maximumTonnage = 40         # No matter what values you have set elsewhere,
+                                            # this is the maximum amout of control you can
+                                            # set this part to.
+                                            # This prevents you from using unrealistic
+                                            # sized avioncs units early on.
             }
             TECHLIMIT # Guidance Unit (Early), 1m
                       # An example of another, more efficient